 3. Short Slide Decks—What did you say?

 Attention spans are getting shorter.
 Microsoft came out with a study a few years back that found our attention spans had, in the span of 15 years, going from 12 seconds to 8 seconds, which means we have attention spans that are literally shorter than a goldfish (9 seconds, on average).
 Regardless of whether you believe this study, slide decks and presentations have indeed gotten shorter.
 TED Talks-style presentations have been popular for years and the consensus among both HCPs and agencies is that “shorter is better.”
 Shorter means a more-focused, more-effective presentation with a narrower scope.

 4. On the Web—If it’s not online, does it even exist?

 When executing a program series, it’s become crucial to ensure the program slide deck is online.
 Not only that, you need to tailor the deck for the web—shorten the content, add interactive elements, and make it more web-engaging.
 As we stated in point number 1, most physicians are already online, so it only makes sense to keep the content where they already are.
 Additionally, keeping slide decks online ensures you can make timely updates without having to send out a new deck each time—saving time and money and ensuring compliance.

 5. Skills Training—Back to basics

 Speaker trainings are becoming more robust.
-Not only are companies training speakers on the content to be presented, they’re getting back to the basics—public speaker training.
-In order to deliver the focused, cutting edge presentations companies are putting together, they need good speakers.
+Not only are companies training speakers on the content to be presented, but they’re also getting back to the basics—public speaker training.
+In order to deliver the focused, cutting-edge presentations companies are putting together, they need good speakers.
 Simply put, HCPs expect speakers to deliver the same level of engagement that they’ve experienced on other platforms.